-Recently, my husband and I traveled to Bisbee, Arizona for a weekend get-a-way.
-Although Bisbee is a small town in Arizona, this quaint little town offered a lot of vegan options.
-One of my favorite meals while visiting Bisbee occurred on the first night of our visit.
-Since the woman, we rented our Airbnb from strongly recommended Cafe Roka, an elegant restaurant on Main Street in the middle of town.
+Recently, my husband and I traveled to Bisbee, Arizona, for a weekend get-a-way.
+Although Bisbee is a small town in Arizona, this quaint little town offers many vegan options.
+The owner of the place we rented strongly recommended Cafe Roka, an elegant restaurant on Main Street in the middle of town.
 Of course, we made reservations in advance, and I ordered vegetable strudel, the vegan option on the menu.

 Not only did Cafe Roka offer a vegan option, but they also served vegan soup, salad, and sorbet between courses!

-After raving about my Cafe Roka experience, I attempted my own vegetable strudel at home.
+After raving about my Cafe Roka experience, I attempted my vegetable strudel at home.
 And, I must say, as a novice, I think I came pretty close to mastering the fabulous meal at Cafe Roka.

 WHAT VEGETABLES ARE IN VEGETABLE STRUDEL?